 Click below to connect with the following free programs and resources:

 Search thousands of print, video, photo, and digital stories published in 150 media outlets including The New York Times , PBS NewsHour, The New Yorker, NPR, Time Magazine, and National Geographic.
 Reporting can be filtered by media, region, and issues such as population and migration, drug wars, global health, climate change, LGBTQ+ rights, religion and power, and more.

 Search hundreds of standards-aligned lesson plans that use global reporting to writing, text analysis, debate, world history, science, photography, visual art, research, and digital storytelling.
 Lessons can be filtered by grade level, media, subject area, and global issue.

 Journalist Visits to Classrooms

-Schedule a presentation by a Pulitzer Center journalist in-person or over video conference for a behind-the-scenes look at global reporting.
+Schedule a virtual presentation by a Pulitzer Center journalist for a behind-the-scenes look at global reporting.

 Programs for Students

-Workshops available in-person and through video conference use global reporting and hands-on activities to teach news literacy, writing, photography, research, and digital storytelling skills.
-Past projects include school-wide social justice days, student photography exhibitions and reporting projects, and standards-aligned courses that facilitate reflection on global issues through visual art, writing and discussion.
+Workshops available through video conference use global reporting to teach news literacy, writing, photography, research, and digital storytelling skills.
+Past projects include at-home journalism skill-building experiences, student photography exhibitions and reporting projects, and standards-aligned courses that facilitate reflection on global issues through visual art, writing and discussion.

 Professional Development for Educators